jdreaver/rust-os/README.md

   - Abandon the default limine memory mapping and make our own
     - Make sure to copy the pages relating to how the kernel is loaded though.
 Limine did all the hard work parsing the ELF file and set page permissions properly (or so I hope) for e.g. text, data, etc
   - Map all physical memory starting at `0xffff_8000_0000_0000`.
 Limine just does 4 GiB, but make sure to do it all.
-  - Deal with deallocating buffers.
+  - Deal with freeing buffers used for mapping.
 We can't blindly deallocate every time we unmap because some mapping targets are device MMIO.
     - Perhaps don't allow the `NewPhysPage` mapping target.
 Or, make sure the caller uses the `PhysPage` result.
     - The kernel stack allocator actually has a bug where it doesn't free its allocated physical memory pages!
 It is only "freeing" the virtual pages.
   - Don't do so much unnecessary address <-> page conversions w/ assertions that addresses are aligned.
 This happens a lot in kernel stack code.